jrosebr1/pyemotionwheel/README.md

 Surviving a near-fatal car accident at 13 years old, combined with growing up in a broken home, led to my emotions shutting down to cope with the trauma and ensuing family turmoil.

-Two decades later, I began to unlock those surpressed emotions.
+Two decades later, I began to unlock those suppressed emotions.

 **The emotion wheel, a seemingly simple tool, proved crucial for me to identify and express my feelings, enhancing my emotional literacy.**

-As a developer, I felt called to create an open source implementaiton of the emotion wheel that myself and other programmers can utilize in their own projects.
+As a developer, I felt called to create an open source implementation of the emotion wheel that myself and other programmers can utilize in their own projects.

 ## Installation